 HVO is a synthetic diesel.
 Various harmful substances such as aromatics and sulphurous bonds are absent.
 This is an important difference between HVO and fossil diesel, which does contain these harmful substances.
 As such HVO has a lower emission of harmful substances than fossil diesel.
 Not only oxygen disappears during the production of HVO.
 Aromatics, sulphur and pollution are also removed from the raw materials, resulting in a fuel that is not only better for the environment, but also reduces nuisance in the inner city and for local residents near highways.
 Exhaust fumes from cars using HVO smell less and the processes in the engine are considerably quieter.

 HVO diesel as a solution in climate objectives

-In the EU it was determined that in 2020 10% of all fuels should consist of biofuels, which are subject to various additional conditions to ensure sustainability.
+In the EU it was determined that, as of 2020, 10% of all fuels should consist of biofuels, which are subject to various additional conditions to ensure sustainability.
 Like with all biofuels with HVO the distinction is made between first and second generation biofuel.
 First generation HVO is obtained from raw materials that could have served another purpose, such as crops that could have been used for food production.
 This has various disadvantages, of which the risk of food shortage and hunger are the heaviest component.
 Using first generation biofuels also comes with a higher CO₂ emission, caused by the machines used to grow the crops.

 These problems do not exist with second generation biofuels.
 These use raw materials that have previously fulfilled a different purpose, such as used frying oil.
 Second generation HVO can also be produced from animal and plant based waste.
 When using 100% second generation HVO without blending any other fuels into it, emission in comparison to fossil diesel can be reduced by 85%.